-Orders Chapter to facilitate full discussion on an issue
+Orders Chapter to facilitate full discussion on an issue without formal constraints.
 Urgent Business means an item of business that requires immediate deliberation of Council and that which cannot be deferred to a following meeting.
 Vote means an expression of opinion by show of hands.